NCAR/DART/models/gitm/readme.rst

 .. attention::

    ``GITM`` works with versions of DART *before* Manhattan (9.x.x) and has yet to be updated.
    If you are interested in using ``GITM`` with more recent versions of DART, contact DAReS staff to assess the feasibility of an update.
    Until that time, you should consider this documentation as out-of-date.

+   A preliminary Manhattan-compliant interface to GITM exists and has been used for science applications but has not yet been released for public use.

 Overview
 --------